 Incorporate More Fruits and Vegetables

-Fruits and vegetables are packed with essential vitamins, minerals, and fiber that are important for maintaining good health.
-They can also help keep you full for more extended periods, preventing you from overeating or snacking on unhealthy foods.
+Maintaining good health requires including fruits and vegetables in your diet.
+These foods contain significant vital vitamins, minerals, and fiber.
+They can also help keep you full for extended periods, preventing you from overeating or snacking on unhealthy foods.

 When incorporating fruits and vegetables into your diet, aim for various colors to ensure you get a wide range of nutrients.
-You can add them to your meals as a side dish or snack on them throughout the day.
+You can add them as a side dish or snack throughout the day.

 Choose Lean Proteins